Sitefinity/react-standalone-renderer/docs/CI-CD.md

 ```
 2. Go to [.env.development file](/.env.development) and set the 'PROXY_URL' variable to point to the URL of the CMS.

-3. Setup the CMS to allow poxing requests from localhost
+3. Setup the CMS to allow proxying requests from localhost

    If CMS is hosted on azure -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-the-asp.net-core-rendered-application#configure-sitefinity-cms-for-azure-app-services)